kubeshop/testkube/docs/testkube-automation.md

 # Integrating with CI/CD

-In order to automate TestKube runs the main and the only thing which is required is an `access to a needed K8S cluster`.
+In order to automate Testkube runs the main and the only thing which is required is an `access to a needed K8S cluster`.
 E.G. Configured environment with the set up context and kubeconfig for communication with the K8S clustrer.

-As TestKube uses your K8S context and access settings in order to interact with the cluster and test scripts etc.
+As Testkube uses your K8S context and access settings in order to interact with the cluster and test scripts etc.

-In the next few sections we will go through the process of TestKube and Helm (for TestKube's release deploy/upgrade) automations with the usage of GitHUb Actions and GKE K8S.
+In the next few sections we will go through the process of Testkube and Helm (for Testkube's release deploy/upgrade) automations with the usage of GitHUb Actions and GKE K8S.

 ## Configuring your GH actions for the access to GKE